 - Conjunctival swabs for microbial investigations are reserved for severe/atypical cases and not routinely indicated in simple acute bacterial/viral conjunctivitis.

-- Specific treatment depends on the type of conjunctivitis (see sections below)
+- Specific treatment depends on the type of conjunctivitis (see sections below).

 Bacterial Conjunctivitis